Bskasan/Bskasan/README.md

 <h3 align="center"> About Me </h3>

 Hello guys!
 My name is Bekir and located in Finland.
-I am an aspiring Game Developer and Front-End Web Developer with 1+ years of experience.
-Currently, I am a Full-Stack Developer Trainee at Clarusway and WordPress Web Developer at Star Dunnage Oy, Finland.
-At the same time, I've been working on my own indie game nowadays.
+I am Passionate Software developer (Front-end Developer)with over 3 years in the industry, including 1+ years of professional experience.
+Skilled in game development using Unity and C#, with a strong understanding of object-oriented programming, data structures, and the software development lifecycle.
+Recently pivoted to front-end web development, mastering HTML, CSS, JavaScript, and React.
+Ready to bring my passion and skills to a new challenge as a front-end web developer.

 <!-- Social badges section -->
 <!-- Badges with custom icons - https://github.com/DenverCoder1/custom-icon-badges -->